kb-dk/solr-and-snippets/corpus_analysis/README.md

 ## What are the sonnets about?

 Any piece of art are meant to be consumed by human beings.
-Poems should ideally be understood by reading them aloud and listening.
+Poems should ideally be understood when read aloud and listened to.

 The cliché says that art and literature is about what it means to be human.
-We therefore hypothesize that these sonnets address this from the point of view of dead Danish male poets who wrote sonnets 100 - 150 years ago?
+Could we therefore hypothesize that the sonnets address this from the point of view of dead Danish male poets who wrote sonnets some 100&ndash;150 years ago?

 Assume that, at least as a first approximation, the words chosen by poets mirror those subjects.
 For instance, if being human implies